-Are you having trouble with your outdoor electrical system?
+Are you having any outdoor electrical problems?
 Do breakers trip or lights turn off when it rains?
 Does the power to your house go out during storm events?
 Frustrated?
 Who wouldn’t be!
 If you’re finding yourself in this situation, it’s time for an electrical inspection.
 Here are some things to consider.

 Caution: Electrical systems are dangerous and should be respected, treating each condition as if a wire is live or hot.